sarbjot-14/Weather-App/README.md

 ### Learning Outcomes?
 	1. Forced me to think about design details and practice css tools such as flexbox.
 	2. Helped me better understand the server-client architecture
-	3. Learned how to work with api's and transfering data in json format
+	3. Learned how to work with api's and transfering data in json format.
+Learning how to use fetch with api's
 	4. Learned about asynchronous concepts such as promises, .then, async functions, await keyword
 	5. Learned how to create end points in express and use middleware to serve files and deal with json objects
 ### What were some unexpected obstacles?